rja87sd/express-mongodb-advanced/README.md

 # Submission
 GitHub Repository: Create a new repository named express-mongodb-advanced.
 Push your project to the repository and submit the URL.
 Ensure it includes all necessary files to run the server, including the README.md.
-Screenshots: Include the screenshots of your POST, GET, PUT, and DELETE requests in the README.md.8
+Screenshots: Include the screenshots of your POST, GET, PUT, and DELETE requests in the README.md.

+## Credits
+Credit to ChatGPT for assistance and code comments.